zigster64/datastor.zig/README.md

 Intended use is for:

-- Object persistence in a typical game world setting
-- A fast local data storage and retrieval system for edge / IoT devices
+- Object persistence using local storage, for edge / IoT / local game world, etc
-- Direct disk I/O, no need to talk to a DB server over the wire
-- No interruption of data IO whilst "offline"
-- Runs just fine on emebedded / ARM / Pi with tiny memory footprint
-- Thread safe for use in a single process
+- Thread safe for use in a single process only
-- Optimized for both Static and Timeseries data
+- Persist both Static and Timeseries data
-- Static data that may be updated occassionally only
-- Total amount of event data maxxing out at about 10,000 events per table before performance suffers (? depends on hardware)
 - Situations where using an external DB are definitely overkill

 Not intended for :